jinantonic/EAD-Lab-1/README.md

 </br></br>

 ![Sketch](assets/img/readme/lh.png)
-Then we have "Life Cycle" and "Habitat and Self-Defense" sections with a tabbed interface.
+Then we have **Life Cycle** and **Habitat and Self-Defense** sections with a tabbed interface.
 It's easy to navigate and you can just simply click the content to see the attached images.

 </br></br>

 ![Sketch](assets/img/readme/danger.png)
 The next section describes the wombats in danger using the accordion list, each of the list items appears sequentially when you scroll down the page.
-You can click to open the list content and click again to close the content or click another item to close the current item and open another one.
+You can click to open the list content and click again to close the content, or click another item to close the current item and open another one.

 </br></br>